Financial Well-Being of U.S. Military Veterans Improving, Surpassing Non-Veterans

 Researchers benchmarked key measures of financial capability from 2015 to 2018 and found that, over time, veterans were:

-- 23 percent less likely to be underwater on their home (among those who owned a home);
+- 23% less likely to be underwater on their home (among those who owned a home);

-- 15 percent less likely to have experienced a drop in income in the past 12 months;
+- 15% less likely to have experienced a drop in income in the past 12 months;

-- 7 percent more likely to have retirement savings outside an employer plan; and
+- 7% more likely to have retirement savings outside an employer plan; and

 However, in spite of veterans' apparent gains over a three-year period, survey findings also showed that veterans in 2018 were:

-- 28 percent less likely to be attending a four-year college or university (among those attending schools);
+- 28% less likely to be attending a four-year college or university (among those attending schools);

-- 11 percent more likely to report high-cost credit card behaviors such as late fees.
+- 11% more likely to report high-cost credit card behaviors such as late fees.

 There were also gender disparities.
 Researchers found that relative to male veterans, female veterans in 2018 had:

-- 4 percent lower financial self-efficacy (belief they can change their financial outcome);
+- 4% lower financial self-efficacy (belief they can change their financial outcome);

 Like most things in life, financial capability is a work in progress.
 The good news is strong progress has been made by U.S. military veterans across on many financial fronts in recent years.